 Philippines.
 This is a typical Philippine "Staunton" set, very recognizable by the elongated cross on the kings and the bulging bases.
-The older sets, as this one, are made of hardwood.
+The older sets, as this one, are made of Narra and Kamagong, which are very rare timbers protected by the laws of the Philippines.
+Chess sets of these rare timbers have therefore not been produced for several decades.
 The newer sets are made of lesser quality wood.
 There exist also Indian replicas.
 There was a time you could see the old sets at eBay at regular basis, but nowadays they are seldom offered.

 - Philippines, Quezon, "Staunton"